bseltz-cohesity/scripts/ccs/powershell/restoreCcsM365Team/README.md

 * -username: (optional) used for password storage only (default is 'Ccs')
 * -teamName: (optional) one or more team names (comma separated)
 * -teamList: (optional) text file of team names (one per line)
-* -source: (optional) registered M365 protection source to restore from
+* -source: registered M365 protection source to restore from
+* -region: specify region to find source and team(s)
 * -pageSize: (optional) limit number of objects returned pr page (default is 1000)

 ## Alternate Location Parameters